Clue355/Java_Cheat_Sheet/basics_v17.md

 class Main {
   public static void main(String[] args) {
     // Precedence in priority order
-    // post fix x++ x--
+    // post fix: x++ x--
-    // pre fix ++x --x
+    // pre fix: ++x --x
-    // multiplicative * / %
+    // multiplicative: * / %
-    // add/subtract + -
+    // add/subtract: + -
-    // if precedence is equal then the equation solves left to right
+    // if two operators have equal precedence then it's evaluated from left to right
     // you can override precedence using parenthesis ()
     // parenthesis can be nested
+    // nested parenthesis are evaluated from inside to outer parenthesis

     int number1 = 12;
     int number2 = 6;